 Issues with pain at work

-The pain often starts in the lower or upper part of the back but tends to move all around the body.
+Work-related musculoskeletal pain often starts in the lower or upper part of the back but it can also affect other parts of the body.
 It can go up to the shoulders and neck, down to the elbows and arms, only to travel back to the neck and further down the back.
 The more you neglect it, the worse it becomes.
-Eventually, you can end up with a huge problem like chronic pain and immobility.
+Eventually, you can end up with more complicated issues such as pain even when resting and difficulty sleeping.

-There are a lot of ergonomic issues revolving around improper sitting and how it affects your back, neck, shoulders, wrists, hips, knees and more.
-The only way to fight these issues is by doing stretching exercises at work that will help you alleviate the pain and feel better.
+There are a lot of ergonomic issues revolving around improper sitting and how it negatively affects your back, neck, shoulders, wrists, hips, knees and more.
+An effective way to fight these issues is by doing stretching exercises at work that will help you alleviate the pain and feel better.
 If you make a habit out of it, you will do yourself a favor and your future self will thank you for it without a doubt.

 Benefits of Exercise